dlschwartz/2019cHIST630/schematron.markdown

 A TEI ODD generates a RelaxNG file that articulates a customized grammar for the TEI document it is used to constrain.
-This 'grammar-based' approach produces a generalized set of constrains that governs how elements and the attributes they take function at the level of the document.
+This 'grammar-based' approach produces a generalized set of constraints that govern how elements and the attributes they take function at the level of the document.
 Beyond such general constraints, most projects need a more 'rule-based' approach that can accommodate constraints that only apply